 It is “Dia de Reyes” (Three Kings Day) in Spain and I knew it wasn’t going to be easy to find a morning coffee on this holiday.
-I was somehow drawn to a British bar, the “Oasis” in Mijas, Spain.
-I have been to the Oasis in the past for their soup in prior travels to Spain.
+I was somehow drawn to a British bar, the “Oasis” in Mijas Pueblo.
+I have been to the Oasis in the past for their soup in prior travels to the town.

 Today I observed that they were abierto (open) as I saw the sign for coffee and brandy for 2.50 Euros.
 Not particularly excited about the contemplation of rather poor brandy, I wanted the coffee at midday.